XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-python.md

 * `account_data.Sequence` — This is the sequence number of the next valid transaction for the account.
 You need to specify the sequence number when you prepare transactions.
 With `xrpl-py`, you can use the [`get_next_valid_seq_number`](https://xrpl-py.readthedocs.io/en/latest/source/xrpl.account.html#xrpl.account.get_next_valid_seq_number) to get this automatically from the XRP Ledger.
 See an example of this usage in the project [README](https://github.com/XRPLF/xrpl-py#serialize-and-sign-transactions).

-* `account_data.Balance` — This is the account's balance of [XRP, in drops][].
+* `account_data.Balance` — This is the account's balance of [XRP, in drops](../../references/protocol/data-types/basic-data-types.md#specifying-currency-amounts).
 You can use this to confirm that you have enough XRP to send (if you're making a payment) and to meet the [current transaction cost](../../concepts/transactions/transaction-cost.md#current-transaction-cost) for a given transaction.

 * `validated` — Indicates whether the returned data is from a [validated ledger](../../concepts/ledgers/open-closed-validated-ledgers.md).
 When inspecting transactions, it's important to confirm that [the results are final](../../concepts/transactions/finality-of-results/index.md) before further processing the transaction.
 If `validated` is `true` then you know for sure the results won't change.
 For more information about best practices for transaction processing, see [Reliable Transaction Submission](../../concepts/transactions/reliable-transaction-submission.md).